 For financial aid purposes, need is determined by using the following financial aid formula:

 ( Cost of Attendance ) - ( Expected Family Contribution ) = Educational Need

-Students will be notified of the estimated awards they should receive for the coming year.
-Award letters that are sent out prior to the beginning of the trimester/enrollment period will disclose estimated awards based on the enrollment information provided by the student on the FAFSA and the FHCHS Financial Aid Application.
+Students will be able to view their estimated awards they should receive for the coming year via the online financial aid system.
+Awards that are listed before the end of the drop/add period will disclose estimated awards that are based on the enrollment information provided by the student on the FAFSA and the FHCHS Financial Aid Application.
 If the student enrolls for credits that are different from what the aid was based on, the award may change.
 Students are not eligible for financial aid if they are not making Satisfactory Academic Progress (SAP), or are in default on or owe a refund for Title IV (federal) aid.
-Although the estimated amount of a Federal Stafford, Federal Graduate PLUS, or PLUS Loan may appear on the award letter notifying students that they are eligible for that form of assistance, students or parents must still apply for the loan(s) by completing a Master Promissory Note, Entrance Loan Counseling, and indicating on the Financial Aid Application or the Stafford/PLUS Loan request form the amount to be borrowed.
-Graduate students can apply for the Graduate PLUS Loan by completing a Master Promissory Note.
+Although the estimated amount of a Federal Stafford, Federal Graduate PLUS, or PLUS Loan may appear, notifying students that they are eligible for that form of assistance, students or parents must still apply for the loan(s) by completing a Master Promissory Note, Entrance Loan Counseling, and indicating on the Financial Aid Application or the Stafford/PLUS Loan request form the amount to be borrowed.
+Graduate students can apply for the Graduate PLUS Loan by completing a Graduate PLUS Master Promissory Note.
 Each year the graduate student needs to complete a PLUS credit decision request.
 Parents can apply for the PLUS Loan by completing a Master Promissory Note.
-Each year the parent needs to complete a PLUS credit decision request.
-The Master Promissory Note and Entrance Loan Counseling only need to be completed once.
+Each year, the parent needs to complete a PLUS credit decision request.
+The Master Promissory Note and Entrance Loan Counseling need to be completed only once.
 If a student/parent changes lenders, then a new Master Promissory Note needs to be completed.